 Q: What does the Graduate Certificate of Research Methodology (GCRM) offer?A:

-The GCRM combines a Research Methodologies courwork unit and a minor thesis.
-It can be completed in 1 semester full-time, or over 2-3 semesters part-time.
+The GCRM combines a Research Methodologies coursework unit and a minor thesis.
+It can be completed in 1 semester full-time, or over 2 to 3 semesters part-time.

 If you have professional expertise or a high level of knowledge in your intended field of research, but have no research training, the GCRM will teach you the skills required to undertake research at Masters or PhD level.
 You will be required to gain a grade of 75 or higher (Distinction or High Distinction) for the Minor Thesis.

 Q: Why would I do a Graduate Diploma in Divinity (GDDiv)?A:

 The GDDiv is recommended for students who have bachelor level qualifications but have not yet studied at the postgraduate level.
 It is the equivalent of an Honours year, is shorter than a coursework Masters by one full-time semester and is a perfect opportunity to study in theological areas at depth, prior to enrolling in a research degree.

 It allows you to take three coursework units first to gain deep background knowledge or required language skills in the area you intend to research, then to add one semester of units from the Graduate Certificate in Research Methodology.
 If your bachelor degree was in theology or a related discipline, the initial units allow you to practise the analytical and writing skills required at the postgraduate level before you embark on the Minor Thesis.

 However, if your bachelor degree was not in theology or a related discipline, we suggest you consider enrolling in a (coursework) Masters in Theological Studies or Masters in Education and Theology, in which you incorporate the Minor Thesis or a 2-unit capstone research project.
 This will allow you to gain required foundational knowledge.